by Andrea M. Darcy

 This was the therapist that taught me about mindfulness meditation.
 It turned out he’d gone to Berkeley back in the day, and he was a lot cooler than his bad outfits.
 Near the end of my four months working with him I even went to a one-week meditation retreat, excited by how much calmer and focussed the meditation made me.

 I continued the mindfulness meditation, and kept using what I had learned from the CBT process about questioning my thoughts before taking action.
 It really helped with my impulsivity and I had a few good years after that.

-I ended up back in therapy, trying psychodynamic psychotherapy this time.
+I also tried psychodynamic psychotherapy.
 Friends had great results from it, but I would say that in some ways (and now I’ve read research to prove it) that was not the best choice for someone with ADHD.
-I started to overanalyse myself and my self-esteem, which people say therapy usually helps, got worse.
+I started to overanalyse myself ,and my self-esteem, which people say therapy usually helps, got worse.

 I do feel CBT is really a good choice for ADHD, as it helps reorganise the brain.
-Or nowadays I’d try one of the therapists who specialise in ADHD clients and see what they have to offer.
+Or nowadays I’d try a therapist who specialises in ADHD clients and see what they have to offer.

 Life when you have Adult ADHD

 I think that just accepting I had ADHD was the most helpful.
 It meant I could be more patient with myself, and focus on learning new ways of doing things that make living with ADHD easier.
 I am a huge fan, for example, of using a timer, as I have absolutely no sense of time and it helped me realise what can and can’t be done in an hour.